Mayonnaise (band): History

-The band were named after the song "Mayonaise" by The Smashing Pumpkins and were formed in 2002 with a number of earlier former members.
-They were launched into the mainstream in 2004 after winning the Grand Prize at the Red Horse Muziklaban 2004 as a four-piece lineup.
-Composed of chief songwriter Monty Macalino, Paga Manikan, Lee Maningas and Shan Regalado, their debut self-titled album, Mayonnaise, was launched along with their 1st single, "Jopay", through Sony Music Philippines.
+The band were named after the song "Mayonaise" by The Smashing Pumpkins and were formed in 2002 with a number of earlier former members until they settled with the four-piece lineup of Monty Macalino, Paga Manikan, Lee Maningas and Shan Regalado.
+They were launched into the mainstream in 2004 after winning the Grand Prize at the Red Horse Muziklaban 2004 composed of chief songwriter, vocalist, and guitarist Macalino, lead guitarist Manikan, bassist and backing vocalist Maningas, and drummer Regalado.
+Their debut self-titled album, Mayonnaise, was launched along with their 1st single, "Jopay", through Sony Music Philippines.
 The character Jopay in the single refers to a former member of the Sexbomb Dancers.
 Their next single, "Bakit Part 2", became a radio airplay hit.
 In 2008, bassist Lee Maningas left the band to emigrate to the United States and was replaced by Poch Villalon.

 Their follow-up 2nd album, Pa'no Nangyari Yun?, was released on 2006, with their carrier single "Salamin".
 The same year, the band also covered the song "Ipagpatawad Mo", originally recorded by VST and Company.
 The song was included in their collaboration album, Hopia Mani Popcorn.

 On March 21, 2008, Mayonnaise released their 3rd album, Tersera, which was launched with the singles "Singungaling", "Torres" and "Sakto".
 The band released their 4th album, Pula, in 2010 with the carrier single "Sa Pula, Sa Puti".

 On May 10, 2011, the group also sang "Sabay Tayo", the TV theme song of ABS-CBN 2's reality show The Biggest Loser: Pinoy Edition.

 In 2013, Paga Manikan left the group to concentrate on his own band, the Banat Boys.
 Popularly known as a 4-piece group, Mayonnaise announced its 3 new members shortly after Manikan's departure through their official social media accounts: Aaron Brosoto, Carlo Servano and Jaztin Mercado, who all used to play with them as session musicians on guitars and keyboards.